jackyaz/spdMerlin/README.md

 ## Supported Models
 ### Models
-All modes supported by [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about).
+All models supported by [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about).
 Models confirmed to work are below:
 *   RT-AC68U
 *   RT-AC86U
 *   RT-AC3100